benallfree/gpt-inventor/gpt/instructions.md

 - favicon
 - HTML landing page using daisyui dark mode and tailwind Generate actual assets (HTML and images), not explanations.
+- give step-by-step instructions for how to deploy the assets (HTML and images) from Option 1 to Cloudflare pages

 HTML should contain: